-If you're interested in pursuing graduate programs in nursing, then it helps to know the latest on the nursing faculty shortage, which is expected to worsen in the years ahead.
+If you're interested in pursuing graduate programs in nurse education, then it helps to know the latest on the nursing faculty shortage, which is expected to worsen in the years ahead.
 While you may encounter challenges in your pursuit of an advanced degree, you should know that you have the power to make a difference.

 Everyone grows old.
 This simple truth certainly doesn't come as a shock to health care professionals.
 However, the fact that so many individuals - the baby boomers - are entering old age at the same time is placing a burden on the nation's nursing workforce, according to the American Association of Colleges of Nursing.